Fall Gardening To-Do List

 For Plants that Like more moisture and richer soil like fruit trees, flowering shrubs, and evergreens : 1 to 2” thick layer of composted bark (not bark chips or nuggets), shredded wood or leaves and coarse textured composts like Soil Mender BTE cotton burr compost.
 Use clean straw for your fall and winter vegetable beds.

 4. Garden Clean Up Enjoy the beauty of the fall and winter garden provided by dormant plants and grasses.
-In your flower beds and landscape plantings, let the perennials and ornamental grasses stand over the winter.
+In your flower beds and landscape plantings, let the perennials and ornamental grasses stand over the winter (don't cut back until spring).
 This improves cold hardiness of plants like Hummingbird Mint (Agastache), Hummingbird Trumpet (Zauschneria) and native Sages (Salvia).

 Protect beneficial insects and pollinator populations.
 The eggs and cocoons/pupae of beneficial insects, butterflies and moths are often attached to the dormant stems of your garden plants so let them stay and hatch next spring.
 Clean-up in mid-spring after a few weeks of warmer weather.
 Wait to prune trees and shrubs until late winter/early spring.